TomShacham/http4r/README.md

   - todos in http_test eg set-cookie [header special case](https://datatracker.ietf.org/doc/html/rfc6265)
   - default response headers, content-type, content-length, date
   - example app with WASM example
+  - write docs
+  - client to use Host header eg Dan's
+  -
   - checkout browsix
-  - write docs
   - do we want to drop connections in stream.incoming() or do we want to hang onto them for a while
   - if version is known to be 1.0 then do not send chunked message
     - stream into memory and forward as content-length
     - support http/1.0 - ie. read til socket close or EOF
-  - client to use Host header eg Dan's
   - support Connection: close
   - bidi routing
   - support http/2.0